Surrogate Modeling of Urban Boundary-Layer Flow: Discussion on Model Performance

 However, evaluating $L_\mathrm{MLP}$ in this manner leads to loss contributions that vary in magnitude, despite the input-standardization procedure discussed in \S\ref{sec:high-fidelity-dataset}.
 As a result, variables with more significant loss contributions are typically prioritized during the optimization process, resulting in a lower RMAE compared to variables with a lesser loss contribution.
 This issue is exemplified in figure \ref{fig:REL_LOSS}, where we show the trend of individual loss contributions (MAE) and corresponding RMAE errors during the training phase for the $\alpha_{10}$ dataset.
-From figure \ref{fig:REL_LOSS} (a), it is apparent that quantities such as $\overline{u^\prime u^\prime}$ and $\overline{v^\prime v^\prime}$ (green and orange lines, respectively) feature a larger MAE when compared to, e.g., $\overline{w}$ and $\overline{u^\prime w^\prime}$ (blue and brown lines, respectively).
-Consequently, $\overline{u^\prime u^\prime}$ and $\overline{v^\prime v^\prime}$ have been prioritized during the training process, and are ultimately characterized by smaller RMAE values when compared to $\overline{w}$ and $\overline{u^\prime w^\prime}$.
+From figure \ref{fig:REL_LOSS} $(a)$, it is apparent that quantities such as $\overline{u^\prime u^\prime}$ and $\overline{v^\prime v^\prime}$ (green and orange lines, respectively) feature a larger MAE when compared to, e.g., $\overline{w}$ and $\overline{u^\prime w^\prime}$ (blue and brown lines, respectively).
+Consequently, $\overline{u^\prime u^\prime}$ and $\overline{v^\prime v^\prime}$ have been prioritized during the training process and are ultimately characterized by smaller RMAE values when compared to $\overline{w}$ and $\overline{u^\prime w^\prime}$.
 This explains the observed behavior.
-This finding suggests that individually constraining flow statistics in the loss function, by e.g. relying on weighted averaged loss contributions, may be a viable pathway to homogenize RMAE errors.
-The same objective may also be achieved by considering alternative loss functions, such as percentage-error-based approaches.
+This finding suggests that individually constraining flow statistics in the loss function, e.g., relying on weighted averaged loss contributions, may be a viable pathway to homogenize RMAE errors.
 Moreover, the analysis emphasizes the importance of carefully designing the loss function to ensure that the models can effectively capture the relevant information, which can be an extension of this work.

-Let's now focus on the KNN model.
-Unlike the MLP surrogate, the KNN model does not require any training.
-Therefore, discrepancies in the predicted flow statistics arise due to a different reason.
-As discussed in \S\ref{sec:k-nearest-neigbors-regression}, KNN model predictions for a given flow statistic depend on the distance between the test sample and training data points for that quantity.
-For the mapping $\mathcal{M}$, the distance to the nearest neighbor is a function of the spatial coordinates ($x,y,z$) and the approaching wind angle parameter $(\alpha)$.
-Hence, both quantities are crucial in determining the model performance.
-To gain insight into the observed KNN model behavior, figure \ref{fig:data_var} shows the spatial variability (mean, $\pm$ one and two standard deviations) over the $z = h/2$ plane of $\overline{u}$ and $\overline{w}$ as a function of $\alpha$ (green lines), along with the $\alpha$-variability of these exact quantities at varying spatial locations in the plane (black dashed lines).